wishmouse/Planning/stretch_goals.md

  - User can add profile picture
  - User can rate and comment based on experience
  - Add a page using React
+ - use moment to formatt 'today' / 'tommorrow'